Are Anti-Acids the Cure For Heartburn? Or Are They Masking Bigger Health Issues?

-At the end of the day, we have to question the cause of digestive issues rather than simply placate to the virtual band aid that these anti-acid medications provide whether prescriptive or OTC.
+At the end of the day, we have to question the cause of digestive issues rather than simply placate to the virtual band-aid that these anti-acid medications provide whether prescriptive or OTC.
 And though these meds may seem like the easy and fastest solution, they sadly come with a greater price in the long run.
 Your health and quality of life.

 By implementing simple changes in your lifestyle nutritionally, physically and emotionally, you can make significant shifts in your overall health and sense of well-being.
 Not to mention, relieve symptoms such as indigestion and heartburn.

 Incorporate more real foods.
-Staying away from processed and fast food is great first step.
-These foods are often loaded wish sugars (including artificial sugars), artificial chemicals that are not necessary and serve only to add more toxic burden on your body.
+Staying away from processed and fast food is a great first step.
+These foods are often loaded with sugars (including artificial sugars), artificial chemicals that are not necessary and serve only to add more toxic burden on your body.
 These ingredients also make it more difficult for your body to absorb what nutrients may be contained in the food.

 By eating real foods (ideally organic so as to prevent consumption of pesticides and GMOs) your body can get the nourishment it needs and begin to heal.
-As a result you will begin to have more energy, less pain, and find that you are more focused and mentally alert.
+As a result, you will begin to have more energy, less pain, and find that you are more focused and mentally alert.

-Eating fast and processed foods causes your body to become acidic, which creates the perfect environment for the development of inflammation, and chronic inflammation is present in every illness and disease.
+Eating fast and processed foods cause your body to become acidic, which creates the perfect environment for the development of inflammation, and chronic inflammation is present in every illness and disease.
 Because these types of foods contain so many added artificial chemicals, the presence of pesticides, and are subject to irradiation, they are basically stripped of all nutrition.

-Now your nutritionally depleted body not only has to struggle to use what little nutrition is available to it, but also get rid of the foreign chemicals it has no use for.
+Now your nutritionally depleted body not only has to struggle to use what little nutrition is available to it but also get rid of the foreign chemicals it has no use for.

 Simply eliminating these added chemicals will make a big difference in your state of health.
-And by feeding your body the nutritionally dense real whole foods (meaning not processed) it deserves, you will reduce the acidity that is causing symptoms of GERD, heartburn and indigestion.
+And by feeding your body the nutritionally dense real whole foods (meaning not processed) it deserves, you will reduce the acidity that is causing symptoms of GERD, heartburn, and indigestion.